Data protection is not new.

 |Data subject right/request||Comment|

-You must provide a copy of the personal data free of charge – there is no longer the right to charge £10
+You must provide a copy of the personal data free of charge – the right to charge £10 having been abolished in May 2018.

-You must implement new systems and procedures to facilitate this, and to notify affected third parties about the exercise of this right
+You must ensure systems and procedures have been implemented to both facilitate this right and notify affected third parties about the exercise of this right

 |To object to direct marketing||This is an absolute right—once an individual objects, you must stop processing their data for direct marketing purposes

-All employees will have access to and will process personal data in some way as part of their job.
+All employees will likely have access to and will process personal data in some way as part of their job.
 This may be the personal data of their colleagues, customers or clients.
-As part of demonstrating compliance with the GDPR, you will need to ensure that employees receive training so that they understand how they are data controllers and/or processors and are aware of the responsibilities the GDPR imposes on them in respect of this.
-These obligations should tie in with the Staff Handbook and/or standalone GDPR related policies.
+As part of demonstrating compliance with the UK GDPR, you will need to continue to ensure that employees receive training so that they understand how they are data controllers and/or processors and are aware of the responsibilities the UK GDPR imposes on them in respect of this.
+These obligations should tie in with the Staff Handbook and/or standalone UK GDPR related policies.

-- Keep data mapping exercises updated to identify where the organisation holds data, what it does with this data and what lawful basis is being relied on for processing it.
-This is particularly important for Brexit preparations.
+- Review your organisation’s data map to identify where the organisation holds data, what it does with this data and what lawful basis is being relied on for processing it.

 Please contact a member of our Employment Team for further guidance on GDPR.